An Efficient Data Retrieval Parallel Reeb Graph Algorithm: Introduction

-\para{Reeb Graph Generalizations.} Reeb graphs have been also used to study and analyze points cloud data.
-The applications are numerous including data skeletonization~\cite{ge2011data}, retrieving topological information from point data such as homology group computation~\cite{dey2011,ch}, locus cut~\cite{dey2009cut}, data abstraction~\cite{natali2011graph}, and recovering structural information of a scalar function on a point data \cite{chazal2009analysis}.
-In the context of point cloud, a relatively recent constructed named Recently, \textit{Mapper}~\cite{singh2007topological} has received a lot of attention, as it generalizes both the Reeb graph and contour tree.
-Mapper has found numerous applications~\cite{lum2013extracting,nicolau2011topology,robles2017shape,rosen2018using} and has been studied from multiple perspectives~\cite{carriere2015structure,dey2017topological,munch2015convergence,hajij2018mog}.\\
+\para{Reeb Graph Generalizations} Reeb graphs have also been used to study and analyze point cloud data.
+The applications are numerous, including data skeletonization~\cite{ge2011data}, retrieving topological information from point data such as homology group computation~\cites{dey2011,ch}, locus cut~\cite{dey2009cut}, data abstraction~\cite{natali2011graph}, and recovering structural information of a scalar function on a point data~\cite{chazal2009analysis}.
+In the context of point clouds, a relatively recent construction named \textit{Mapper}~\cite{singh2007topological} has received a lot of attention, as it generalizes both the Reeb graph and contour tree.
+Mapper has found numerous applications~\cites{lum2013extracting,nicolau2011topology,robles2017shape,rosen2018using} and has been studied from multiple perspectives~\cites{carriere2015structure,dey2017topological,munch2015convergence,hajij2018mog}.